Less data, costs reduced, less CO2

 1. Management interviews

-Structured interviews with appropriate managers covering culture, training, metadata, data and communication practices.
+Structured interviews with appropriate managers mainly covering culture, communication, and digital device management.
 The questions are weighted based on overall importance, and each question can get from zero to 5 based on how well the answer complies with the optimal answer.

 2. Individual ratings for: